ayyouboulidi/manzeh/README.md

 This project is a freelance web site built with react.

-Here is an overview on the website: https://menzah-sidi-harazem.herokuapp.com
+Here is an overview on the website: http://www.menzah-sidi-harazem.com and dev version on https://menzah-sidi-harazem.herokuapp.com